liberostrategies/Portfolio/README.md

   * Noticing many similarities between Compose and Qt/QML with their Declarative UI concepts.

 * Seeking Full-Time Android Developer Position
-  * To fulfill passion for Kotlin and Android.
+  * Fulfill passion for Kotlin and Android.
   * Grow skills with professional team of Mobile developers.